cliburn/sta-663-2015-old/pretest.md

 ### Miscellaneous basics

-* Use LaTeX to generate the following
+* Write the LaTeX to generate the following

 \\[
 \begin{align}